• Skip to primary navigation

 Notes

-• Storing tips: Store leftovers in an airtight container in the fridge for up to 5 days or freezer for longer.
-No need to defrost.
+• Storing tips: Store leftovers in an airtight container in the fridge for up to 5 days or freezer for longer—no need to defrost.
 You can enjoy them immediately out of the freezer or let them sit at room temperature for a bit.

 • Cut into 9 large pieces or 18 mini brownies.